COBALT’S APPROACH TO SAFE OPERATIONS

 - Initial Second-In-Command (SIC) Ground School – This comprehensive eight-day ground school covers the following topics: aircraft systems, avionics, FAA rules and regulations, flight planning, weather and winter operations, company general operating procedures, aircraft performance, safety, and cockpit resource management.

-- Initial SIC Flight Training – Prospective pilots must also successfully complete a rigorous initial flight training program, both in the aircraft and in a PC-12 full-motion, Level D simulator at FlightSafety International, Inc. or 400XTi full-motion, Level D simulator at CAE, as applicable.
+- Initial SIC Flight Training – Prospective pilots must also successfully complete a rigorous initial flight training program, both in the aircraft and in a PC-12 full-motion, Level D simulator at FlightSafety International, Inc. or PC-24 full-motion, Level D simulator also at Flight Safety, as applicable.
 All in-aircraft flight training is done by company instructor pilots.
 A flight test, or check-ride, must be passed successfully before a SIC is released to line flying.

 - Upgrade Training – Every pilot is hired as an SIC with the expectation that, after some experience in the aircraft, they will qualify to become a Captain, which allows them to act as Pilot-in-Command (PIC).
 Prospective Captains begin their upgrade training with a company ground school that covers aircraft systems, regulations, advanced and emergency procedures and more.
 Crew resource management is heavily emphasized.
 Following ground school, upgrade candidates are trained in the aircraft with a company instructor pilot to prepare them for the responsibilities of being a PIC.
-The program continues with training in the PC-12 full-motion, Level D simulator at FlightSafety International, Inc. or 400XTi full-motion, Level D simulator at CAE, as applicable, allowing them to practice emergency and abnormal maneuvers not easily practiced in the aircraft.
+The program continues with training in the PC-12 or PC-24 full-motion, Level D simulator at FlightSafety International, Inc.allowing them to practice emergency and abnormal maneuvers not easily practiced in the aircraft.
 An in-house check-ride is completed before the pilot is released as a line PIC.

 - Annual and Six Month Checkrides – Each PIC is required to complete two proficiency checks each year.
 These checkrides are a comprehensive test of normal IFR (Instrument Flight Rules) and VFR (Visual Flight Rules) maneuvers and emergency procedures.
 SICs are required to complete an annual proficiency check and a comprehensive line check on the six month interval.